Dynamic random graphs with vertex removal: Coupling the -neighbourhoods of in and in

 \subsection{\texorpdfstring{Coupling the roots of $G_n$ and $\cT$}{}}

-We start by coupling the root vertex $0$ of $\cT$ and the uniform vertex $k_0$ from $V_n$, which in this model is non-trivial.
-Note that in the proofs of the local weak convergence of preferential attachment models to the P\'olya point tree, which are similar in nature, the vertex $k_0$ is uniform among $[n]$ and the root of the tree has a type $a_0\sim \text{Unif}(0,1)$.
-Hence, a simple coupling via $k_0:=\lceil a_0n\rceil$ provides that $k_0/n$ and $a_0$ are sufficiently close.
+We start by coupling the root vertex $0$ of $\cT$ and the uniform vertex $k_0$ from $V_n$.
+Due to the removal of vertices in this model, this is non-trivial.
+In the proofs of the local convergence \lyu{in distribution} of preferential attachment models to the P\'olya point tree, which are similar in nature, the vertex $k_0$ is uniform among $[n]$ and the root of the tree has a type $a_0\sim \text{Unif}(0,1)$.
+Hence, setting $k_0:=\lceil a_0n\rceil$ provides a simple coupling where $k_0/n$ and $a_0$ are sufficiently close.
 In our case, since $V_n$ is a random subset of $[n]$, this coupling requires more work.